-The information displayed in the InfoBox fields can be selected from a wide variety of options (listed in Chapter 11).
+The information displayed in the InfoBox fields can be selected from a wide variety of options (listed in Chapter 12).
 These fields can also be used to change for example the MacCready setting.

 The specific number and layout of the InfoBox grid depends on the screen orientation and the device's display size.

 For a 320x240 display Pocket PC in portrait mode, there are four InfoBoxes above and four InfoBoxes below the map display.

 A typical landscape layout has 9 InfoBoxes and the variometer gauge to the right of the map display.
 For larger displays up to 24 InfoBoxes may be displayed simultaneously.

 In order to gain clarity, the less infoboxes you choose to be displayed at once, the faster your reading will be.
 On the other hand, there are much too many InfoBox options a pilot would hardly reject.
 The number of possible InfoBox options already exceeded one hundred.
 That is why XCSoar offers two ways of managing even more options than Infoboxes count.

-Depending on your flight's state, whether you are circling or cruising, you can let XCSoar change the content of each single Info-Box.
+Depending on your flight's state, whether you are circling or cruising, you can let XCSoar change the content of each single InfoBox.
 As an example you might change the display of the actual average climb whilst circling to speed to fly when cruising.
 The switch is derived automatically by entering different flight modes (see section 6.1) executing a switch to another InfoBox set.

 Further, you can use screen pages to change InfoBox content manually, by assigning different Infobox sets to different pages (see following section).

 To gain access to automatic switching InfoBoxes dependent on the flight mode, just let XCSoar run with it's pre-configured setup from installation.
 To set up your personal version of Infoboxes go through the following procedure.

+foBox content only.

-InfoBox geometry:
+InfoBox geometry :

-12.20

-Choose a basic Infobox geometry or layout.
-This basic layout is maintained through any changes in-flight, affecting InfoBox content only.

-Choose Infobox set Auto":
+Choose Infobox set "Auto" :

-Configure at least one screen page with the choice of Infoboxes Auto".
+Configure at least one screen page with the choice of Infoboxes "Auto".
 As can be seen on the corresponding configuration screen, there are more screen pages pre-defined.
-These others are not needed to gain automatic switches by flight mode.
-They are for manually turning through the screens defined by pages.
-Define InfoBox sets:
+These others are not needed to gain automatic switches